PHILIPPINES COUNTRY GUIDE

 Overall, the Philippines is friendly toward foreign investment, including when it comes to buying stocks, bonds, and ETFs.

-The Philippines’ Currency: The Peso
+The Philippine Peso

 Even so, the Philippine peso remains one of the stronger currencies in Southeast Asia.
 You’re far better off holding peso than, for example, the Vietnamese dong or Indonesian rupiah.